Don’t miss this! We didn’t stay overnight, as we were on a day trip – I will do that next time I am near Cairns, and take a night tour.

 It opened to the public in 1935.
 Paronella Park has received multiple Queensland tourism awards, is State and National Heritage listed and is a National Trust listed property.
 It is privately owned and operated and Eco accredited.
 Paronella Park is also the site of Queensland’s first privately owned hydro electric plant.

-Admission includes camping for 24 hours (subject to availability), 2 years return entry, day and night guided tours, food for fish, eels and turtles and botanical guide.
+Admission includes camping for 24 hours (subject to availability) onsite or at the reopened Paddock, (near Mena Creek Hotel, 250m from the park) 2 years return entry, day and night guided tours, food for fish, eels and turtles and botanical guide.
 Dog sitting is available at the entry.
-Mena Creek Hotel is 250m from the park – please note in your CAMPS book that they no longer offer camping.
+Please update your books.

-Paronella Park will be a new listing in CAMPS 10, situated between Mission Beach and Innisfail.
-The experience is VOTED #1 MUST DO in QLD by RACQ.
+Paronella Park is situated between Mission Beach and Innisfail.
+The experience was VOTED #1 MUST DO in QLD by RACQ.
+Find it in the CAMPS AUSTRALIA WIDE App and CAMPS Pendium.